What does our Art curriculum look like?

 Here at Eaton Primary School, we believe that Art is a valuable part of learning.
-Our Art curriculum aims to develop and extend children’s skills and creativity, it provides opportunity to express children’s own unique interests and ideas.
+Our Art curriculum aims to develop and extend children’s skills and creativity and it provides opportunity to express children’s own unique interests and ideas.

 Children develop their understanding of the visual language of art through effective teaching and a carefully planned sequence of lessons that build on and develop artistic skills.
-Understanding the visual elements of art (line, tone, colour, texture shape, 3D form and pattern) and providing the children opportunity to explore, experiment and practise these skills will enable them to realise their potential.
+Understanding the visual elements of art (line, tone, colour, texture, shape, 3D form and pattern) and providing children with the opportunity to explore, experiment and practise these skills will enable them to realise their potential.

 How is the Curriculum at Eaton Primary School Structured?

 We support our children in their understanding and accurate use of artistic and creative vocabulary based on the objectives and skills being taught.
 We carefully map out learning to ensure it is progressive throughout the school and builds on experiences and knowledge previously taught.
 Sketchbooks are effectively used across KS1 and KS2 to support and encourage children’s exploration of themes, techniques and approaches.

 Art at Eaton encourages children to think critically as well as understand both their own and others’ cultural heritages.
 We encourage our children to be tolerant and responsible citizens through understanding that people's art is unique and commands respect.
 In art, our children experience a variety of diverse cultures which supports them in appreciating the awe and wonder of art in the world around us.
 A diverse range of artists and craftspeople are studied from EYFS through to year 6, including artists with a British Heritage.

 All pupils have a positive view of Art and are able to talk enthusiastically about and demonstrate their creativity using a variety of skills and art elements.